 - content, and

-In addition to the title and description, strategically using a keyword within the page itself, and any headings on the page, further builds the SEO equity.
+In addition to the title and description, strategically using a keyword within the page itself, and any headings on the page further builds its equity on the search results page.
 All of these elements build a clearer image of what is on the page, and what you want the page to represent.
 So when a user searches for that keyword, Google will serve up your page.
 This page-level optimization is an essential component to any search engine optimizer’s job.
-With the proper research into keywords, and solid implementation of that research, your webpage already has a leg up on most of the competition.
+With the proper research into keywords and solid implementation of that research, your webpage already has a leg up on most of the competition.
 After that, it’s about perfecting more advanced SEO practices (increasing site authority, inbound links, social strategies, etc.).

 Webpages, You’re Doing it Wrong

 One of the most unfortunate vocabulary words used to describe websites is a simple one: publishing.
 When a page is ready to be viewed by the world, we publish it.
 But traditionally, publishing is something you do when something is finished and set in stone.
 If you’re maximizing your website’s reach, you need to think about your site as a living document.
 One that is nimble and responsive.
 Let’s look at the Google Trends chart again: